phaserjs/phaser/README.md

 * Texture.requiresReTint is a new property that controls if a texture requires the display object to be re-tinted having been updated internally.
 The LoadTexture component now sets this.
 * PIXI.Sprite.tintedTexture contains a canvas object that holds the tinted version of the Sprite.
 This is only populated in Canvas, not in WebGL.
 * ScaleManager.scaleSprite will no longer try and scale a display object that doesn't have a scale property.
+* The LoadTexture component has a new property `customRender` which is checked for in the Core postUpdate to know when to render custom elements like Videos.

 ### Bug Fixes